zacanger/niddesa/book/00-introduction.md

 exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

+The translator also chose to use gender-neutral language in version two.
+All genders are capable of reaching Nibbāna, and while the original text used almost exclusively masculine pronouns, this minor change does not affect the meaning of any passages and may make the text slightly more inclusive.

 For readability, I have omitted concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
 I have also omitted some repetitions of lists within